 don’t show any fear, they have nothing to use against us.
 If they continue

-sins to release us from condemnation and bondage and from His judgment through
+sins and from condemnation and from His judgment that heaven might receive us

 might become members of His kingdom.
-There is no cruelty in this, so our
+Our

 opponents who witness our gospel based on faith and love are put to shame,

-effectively showing them their need of salvation.
+exposing their need of salvation.

 (156e) Witness